On the motivic class of an algebraic group: Introduction

 Questions \ref{noetherfinite}, \ref{expected} and \ref{noether} remain open in the case, where the base field $F$ is assumed to be algebraically closed.
 Our arguments do not shed any new light in this setting.

 The remainder of this paper is structured as follows.
 In \Cref{prelim} we review well known computations of motivic classes for non-split tori.
-In \Cref{sec3} we give explicit formulas for the motivic classes of $G$ and $BG$.
-In \Cref{n2} we prove \Cref{Theorem 1.5}.
-In fact, we will present two proofs; the first one is self-contained, and the second makes use of the results of \cite{rokaeus2011class} on the $\lambda$-ring structure of $K_0(\on{Var}_F)$.
-Finally, in \Cref{sec5} we prove \Cref{Theorem 1.6}.
+In \Cref{sec3} we obtain explicit formulas for the motivic classes of $G$ and $BG$, and in \Cref{sec4} we give the required background on the refined Euler characteristic.
+In \Cref{n2} we prove \Cref{1.5}, and in \Cref{sec5} we prove \Cref{1.6}.